 You do not have to take a training course to sit a certification.
-However, you do have to prove you are prepared to take the exam and the DoD strongly encourages specialist exam preparation training.
-Your IAM may also require you sit a pre-exam or similar to prove your certification readiness.
+However, you do have to prove you are prepared to take the exam, and the DoD strongly encourages specialist exam preparation training.
+Your IAM may also require you sit a pre-exam or something similar to prove your certification readiness.
 Unless you can satisfy your IAM of your readiness to pass the certification, they may not release the voucher needed to progress your certification process.

 Can I retake an exam if I fail?

 You can retake exams if you fail, and components must support at least one retest.
 However, there may be a caveat over the number of times you will be funded to take retests.
 After the initial retest, you may have to self-fund subsequent retests.

-Ideally, you should make sure that you are fully prepared to take the exam and pass the first-time.
+Ideally, you should make sure that you are fully prepared to take the exam and pass the first time.
 This is where a good training course comes in.
-Infosec offers an Exam Pass Guarantee with many of its courses.

 Who pays for the certifications?